crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <td>

 #### Clash of short-term and long-term interests
-* Every day, millions of desperately poor are forced to undermine their own long-term prospects of betterment to survive and keep their families alive
+* Every day, millions of desperately poor are forced to undermine their own long-term prospects of betterment to survive and keep their families alive.
-* Governments overly focus on problems that are on the verge of explosion
+* Governments overly focus on problems that are on the verge of explosion.

 </td>
 <td>🏗</td>